DistributedProofreaders/guiguts-py/README.md

 ## User Installation Notes

-Notes from users on installing Guiguts 2 from [PyPI](https://pypi.org/project/guiguts/)
+This section contains notes from users who have installed Guiguts 2 on various platforms to use for PPing. **If you are a developer, you probably want the [Development Installation Notes](#common-development-setup).**

 ### Windows